babylouie28/renoise-ng/lua/com.neurogami.NewFromTemplate.xrnx/README.md

 ## Usage

-Once installed the tool should add a "Neurogami New from Template" item to the Tools menu.
+Once installed the tool should add a "Neurogami New from Template" item to the Files menu.

 This will have two sub-menus: Configuration, and New from Template.